SaraErbismann/SaraErbismann/README.md

 - 👋 Hi, I’m @SaraErbismann
 - 👀 Interested in UX, UI, and front-end development
 - 🌱 Currently a final year BBA student at Haaga-Helia fir Business Information Technology.
-- ✨ HAve been working as a junior full-stack developer since August 2024
+- ✨ Have been working as a junior full-stack developer since August 2024
 - 💞️ New to Information Technology and really looking forward to learning more about Front end development.

 <!---